 4 This note has been conceived as a guidance document where the Commission sheds light on its current understanding of a number of provisions of the Regulation.
-The note neither aspires to cover all provisions in an exhaustive manner, nor does it create any legal obligations.
+The note does not aspire to cover all provisions in an exhaustive manner, nor does it create any new legislative rules.
 The Commission oversees the application of Union law under the control of the Court of Justice of the European Union.
 Pursuant to the Treaties, only the Court of Justice of the European Union can provide legally binding interpretations of acts of the institutions of the Union.